 The outermost layer focuses on detecting threats before they reach the building itself.
 This may include:

 This layer is your first opportunity to deter.
-When boundary sensors trigger, the Z-Wave outdoor siren can activate immediately, delivering high-decibel sound and visual strobe alerts.
-Early activation often discourages opportunistic intruders who are testing the site’s vulnerability.
+When boundary sensors trigger, the outdoor siren can activate immediately, delivering high-decibel sound and visual strobe alerts.
+Early activation often discourages opportunistic intruders from testing the site’s vulnerabilities.

 You can also configure conditional logic at this stage.
 For example, during business hours, the system may trigger short warning bursts or strobe-only alerts.
 After hours, the same event could trigger full siren output and an instant notification to the monitoring centre.
 This flexibility makes the outer layer both proactive and operationally practical.